openharmony/location_location_cangjie_wrapper/README.md

 ## Introduction

-The location_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the Location Component.
-Mobile terminal devices have been deeply integrated into all aspects of people's daily lives, such as checking the weather in their city, news stories, calling for rides, travel navigation, and fitness tracking.
-These common activities all rely on locating the user's terminal device.

-When users are in these rich usage scenarios, the system's location capability can provide real-time and accurate location data.
+The location_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony for developers to use location service capabilities for application development.
+The system's location capability can provide real-time and accurate location data.
 For developers, designing location-based services can make the application experience more personalized for each user.

-When applications implement device location-based features, such as driving navigation or recording exercise routes, they can call the module's API interfaces to obtain location information.

 The currently open location service Cangjie interface only supports standard devices.

 **Basic Concepts**

 Location capability is used to determine where the user's device is located.
-The system uses location coordinates to indicate the device's position and provides services through multiple positioning technologies, such as GNSS positioning, base station positioning, and WLAN/Bluetooth positioning (base station positioning, WLAN/Bluetooth positioning are collectively referred to as "network positioning technology").
+The system uses location coordinates to indicate the device's position and provides services through GNSS positioning technology.
 Through these positioning technologies, the device's location can be accurately determined whether the user's device is indoors or outdoors.

 -   **Coordinate**